ortus-docs/coldbox-docs/full/introduction/upgrading-to-coldbox-5.md

 check out the [What's New](whats_new_with_500.md) guide to give you a full overview of the changes.

+## Railo Support Dropped

+Railo support dropped.
+Any classes that started with the word `Railo` need to be changed to `Lucee` especially on the CacheBox providers.

 ## ColdFusion 9-10 Support Dropped

 ColdFusion 9-10 support has been dropped.
 Adobe doesn't support them anymore, so do we.